justincbagley/blog/content/post/2013-10-10-off-to-a-good-start-how-to-generate-starting-trees-for-beast-or-beast-analyses-using-r.md

 **Generate a starting tree that fits your calibration, using R**

-There are several ways you can make starting trees for BEAST, including using programs as diverse as TreeEdit, Mesquite, r8s, etc. However, the idea is in general to take a Bayesian or ML tree topology inferred from a separate phylogenetic analysis in a program such as MrBayes or GARLI (respectively), and then to manipulate the branch lengths in some way to get to the right starting tree--with branch lengths in units of time matching the units specified in your xml file for your BEAST run.
+There are several ways you can make starting trees for BEAST or \*BEAST, including using programs as diverse as TreeEdit, Mesquite, r8s, etc. However, the idea is in general to take a Bayesian or ML tree topology inferred from a separate phylogenetic analysis in a program such as MrBayes or GARLI (respectively), and then to manipulate the branch lengths in some way to get to the right starting tree--with branch lengths in units of time matching the units specified in your xml file for your BEAST run.

 In TreeEdit and Mesquite, you can basically import a starting tree topology with branch lengths output from the above programs in substitutions/site and move them around to fit your needs, and then use an iterative scaling and manual tree-editing approach to get the right time tree.
 I take a slightly different approach using some commands that allow me to run an algorithm from r8s in the R environment without having to manually alter the topology; for this, we are going to use the package ape (Analysis in Phylogenetics and Evolution), by Emmanuel Paradis, to make our starting tree.